-For the years ended December 31, 2020 and 2019, we had foreign exchange losses of \$4.2 million and \$0.6 million, respectively.
-The main sources of the foreign exchange losses are revaluation of investment in PetroTal shares, taxes receivable and payable, and deferred tax assets and liabilities.
-Under GAAP, investment, income taxes and deferred taxes are considered a monetary assets and liabilities and require translation from local currency to U.S. dollar functional currency at each balance sheet date.
+For the years ended December 31, 2021, 2020, and 2019, we had foreign exchange losses of \$20.5 million, \$4.2 million, and \$0.6 million, respectively.
+The main sources of foreign exchange losses are the revaluation of taxes receivable and payable, deferred tax assets and and Prepaid Equity Forward ("PEF").
+Under GAAP, income taxes, deferred taxes, and PEF are considered monetary assets and liabilities and require translation from local currency to U.S. dollar functional currency at each balance sheet date.

-The following table presents the change in the Colombian peso and Canadian dollar against the U.S. dollar for the last two years ended December 31, 2020 and 2019:
+The following table presents the change in the Colombian peso and Canadian dollar against the U.S. dollar for the last three years ended December 31, 2021:

-Year Ended December 31, 2020 2019 Change in the Colombian peso against the U.S. dollar weakened by 5 % weakened by 1 % Change in the Canadian dollar against the U.S. dollar strengthened by 2 % strengthened by 5 %
+Year Ended December 31, 2021 2020 2019 Change in the Colombian peso against the U.S. dollar weakened by 16 % weakened by 5 % weakened by 1 % Change in the Canadian dollar against the U.S. dollar consistent - % strengthened by 2 % strengthened by 5 %